fortio/fortio/README.md

 The name fortio comes from greek φορτίο which is load/burden.

-Fortio is a reusable, embeddable go library as well as a command line tool and server process, the server includes a simple web UI and graphical representation of the results (both a single latency graph and a multiple results comparative min, max, avg and percentiles graphs).
+Fortio is a fast, small, reusable, embeddable go library as well as a command line tool and server process, the server includes a simple web UI and graphical representation of the results (both a single latency graph and a multiple results comparative min, max, avg and percentiles graphs).

 ## Installation